tooevangelist/paysuper-docs/content/docs/payments/integration.md

 # Payment initialization on the server-side
 ***

 The server-side payment initialization makes it possible to integrate a Checkout Form into your website or game client using PaySuper API.
+It’s easy to get a Checkout Form URL using an Order API request and render a payment form in a browser.

 You can use PaySuper JS SDK for the [client-side payment initialization](/docs/payments/sdk-integration/) to integrate a Checkout Form into your website only on the client-side.

 ***

-## **Step 1.** Create a Checkout Order ID on your server
+## **Step 1.** Create a Checkout order on your server

-Send the [POST /api/v1/order](ССЫЛКА) to receive an Order ID.
-Learn more about the [full list of parameters](ССЫЛКА) that can be used for instance the redirect URLs for successful and failed payments.
+Send the [POST /api/v1/order](/docs/api/#tag/Payment-Order) to receive an Order ID.
+Learn more about the [full list of parameters](/docs/api/#tag/Payment-Order/paths/~1api~1v1~1order/post) that can be used for instance the redirect URLs for successful and failed payments.

 ### **Simple Checkout**